 The use of restrooms should be limited based on size to ensure at least six feet of distance can be maintained between individuals.
 Wash your hands thoroughly afterward to reduce the potential transmission of the virus.

 No more than two people may enter an elevator at a time, so please use the stairs whenever possible.
-If you are using the elevator, wear your mask or face-covering and avoid touching the elevator buttons with your exposed hand/fingers, if possible.
+If you are using the elevator, avoid touching the elevator buttons with your exposed hand/fingers, if possible.

 Wash your hands or use 60% alcohol-based hand sanitizers upon departing the elevator.